William Massey: Immigration

 The Immigration Restriction Amendment Act of 1920 aimed to further limit Asian immigration into New Zealand by requiring all potential immigrants not of British or Irish parentage to apply in writing for a permit to enter the country.
 The Minister of Customs had the discretion to determine whether any applicant was "suitable."
 Prime Minister William Massey asserted that the act was "the result of a deep seated sentiment on the part of a huge majority of the people of this country that this Dominion shall be what is often called a 'white' New Zealand."

+In 1921, Massey wrote in the Evening Post: "New Zealanders are probably the purest Anglo-Saxon population in the British Empire.
+Nature intended New Zealand to be a white man's country, and it must be kept as such.
+The strain of Polynesian will be no detriment".
+This is one of many quotes attributed to him which are regarded as being openly racist.

 The Red Scare

 According to New Zealand historian Tony Wilson, Massey was known for his anti-Bolshevik and anti-Soviet sentiments.
 He disliked domestic socialist elements like the "Red Feds", the predecessor to the New Zealand Federation of Labour, and the New Zealand Labour Party.
-As Prime Minister, Massey was opposed to Communist influence.
+As prime minister, Massey was opposed to Communist influence.
 He regarded the Red Terror (1919–20) in the Soviet Union, which followed the Bolshevik Revolution in 1917, as proof of the "inherently oppressive orientation" of socialism.
 In response to the Red Scare the government passed the War Regulations Continuance Act, which continued wartime emergency regulations including censorship.
 This led to a ban on Communist-oriented literature, which continued to 1935.